T0nd0Tara/playwright-async-benchmark/README.md

 ## The Project
 The tests run on a simple express server located in `src/server`.
 It does some fake async work to imitate a real server.

-Each test is ran 5 times (in every benchmark), just so I wouldn't need to be creative and run a lot of tests. (can be changed via the `TEST_MULTIPLIER` environment variable)
+Each test is ran 5 times (in every benchmark), just so I wouldn't need to be creative and write a lot of tests. (can be changed via the `TEST_MULTIPLIER` environment variable)

 ## Results